Nursery R & V 2024 - 2025

 We place a large emphasis on children’s personal, social and emotional development and will continue to do so as we move through the year.
 We are in no doubt that the Covid pandemic has had a large impact on our pupils and their lives and so our aim is to get them talking, ensure they feel safe and have confidence to build relationships with their peers.

 In addition, we will continue each week to engage in a ‘Music Assembly’ whereby the children sing songs and explore sound and instruments.
 We will also have a celebration assembly each Friday to award our ‘Stars of the week’ and ‘Citizens of the week’.
-During this half term parents and carers will have the opportunity to come into school for the Certificate Assembly and see their child receive their certificate on Thursday 6th March in the School Studio.
-Also the Celebrations Assembly at the end of the term on the 3rd of April for the children to show their work.
+During this half term parents and carers will have the opportunity to come into school for Celebration Assembly and see their child receive their certificate on Thursday 8th May in the School Studio at 9am.

 Please see the 'Files to download' section below to find out more about your child's daily timetable and curriculum.